nktoan/h-edit/face-swapping/README.md

 ### 📥 Download Pretrained Weights

-- Download the **human face diffusion models, ArcFace model, and face parsing model**, and place them in `./weights/` under their respective folders.
+- Download the **human face diffusion model, ArcFace model, and face parsing model**, and place them in `./weights/` under their respective folders.
   ➡️ [Download here](https://drive.google.com/drive/folders/1gIcKaTZiYRg2gSmjkjunT4DsTpHvAiYn?usp=sharing)

 - Ensure you have the **CelebA-HQ dataset** for testing.